 A continuation of Chemistry 171.
 Additional classes of compounds are studied.
 The laboratory work involves the preparation of additional compounds and the identification of some unknowns.
 Four classes and two three-hour laboratory periods a week.
-Prerequisite: Chemistry 171 or the equivalent.
+Prerequisite: Chemistry 171.

 SOCIAL STUDIES